Lakshmi-Sunil/Microproject/README.md

 We are building an Apartment Maintenance charge Management App that manages maintenance charge collection at any apartment building.
 This is a progressive web app, ie, a web app made to look like a native application.
 The primary objectives are:

-1. Registration of apartments
+1. Registration of apartments.
-2. Registration of tenants/owners
+2. Registration of tenants/owners.
-3. Payment of maintenance charges via online portal or cash
+3. Payment of maintenance charges via online portal or cash.
-4. Automatic bill/receipt generation
+4. Automatic bill or receipt generation.
 5. Mobile notification when payment made successfully or otherwise.

 Functionalities: